 UNDP is the UN's global development network, an organization advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-We are on the ground in 166 countries, working with them on their own solutions to global and national development challenges.
+We are on the ground in 177 countries and territories, working with them on their own solutions to global and national development challenges.
 As they develop local capacity, they draw on the people of UNDP and our wide range of partners.

 Voices around the world are demanding leadership on poverty, inequality and climate change.
 To turn these demands into actions, world leaders will gather on 25 September, 2015, at the United Nations in New York to adopt the 2030 Agenda for Sustainable Development.